Sonic The Hedgehog finally gets a special move... 25 years on

 Also scheduled for 2017 is a new, as-yet-unnamed game codenamed Project Sonic, which looks continue the legacy of the Sonic Generations franchise.

 Will you be revisiting Sonic's heyday this spring or will you be waiting for Project Sonic?
-The new 3D title inspired by Sonic Generations?
 Share your thoughts below.